NCIP/cadsr-grid-dataservice/README.txt

 you need to manually replace @@LOGICAL_HOST@@ by ${cadsr.hostname} in wsrf.war\WEB-INF\etc\globus_wsrf_core\server-config.wsdd file.

+If your JBOSS_HOME does not point to the current JBoss server location, then you need to manually copy generated files over.

 2. build.properties
 You need to modify the values in build.properties file for your specific deployment.